 Server room air conditioning systems can range from wall mounted or ceiling suspended air conditioners, to in-row precision cooling units and complete datacentre facility solutions.
 Warranties up to 7 years are available for systems installed by manufacturer certified engineers.
 Our cooling experts have years of experience in the design and maintenance of cooling solutions for server rooms, datacentres and other critical environments.

+Server Room Environments supplies a complete range of cooling systems from small in-rack air conditioners to in-row precision cooling units to complete IT building cooling systems.
+Electronic hardware generates heat and the heat output from high density servers can be as high as 15kW or more within a server rack.
+When designing a cooling solution for a server facility there are several considerations to consider.
 As well as the heat output of the IT servers and network components other systems to consider include the heat output and energy losses from uninterruptible power supplies and PDUs, electrical distribution (switchgear and distribution boxes), lighting and the heat gain from the building design itself in terms of wall, floor, windows and ceiling.
 The presence of people must also be considered in terms of their heat and humidity.
 The final elements to consider are the room layout in terms of air flow, obstacles, walls, doors, access points/times and the location of the cooling systems, IT server racks, UPS systems and cooling systems themselves.